grantlj1300/weLynk/README.md

 ## Current Status
 weLynk is currently operational.
 Over time, I'd like to continue to contribute to the project and make improvements.
 ## A Retrospective
 After roughly 6 months of working on weLynk, I can easily say this has been one of my most valuable experiences to date.
 I was able to bring an idea I've had for a while to life.
 I have learned many skills and developed features I intend to use in future projects.
 Firstly, this was the first time I worked with Next.js and Vercel.
 Having built projects in React in the past, I can say that using Next certainly simplifies things as it abstracts routing and backend API calls.
-This makes it easier as a "one man team" since there's less for me to worry about and organize.
+This makes it easier as a "one-man team" since there's less for me to worry about and organize.

 I also grew more confident in my usage of MongoDB.
 I became more comfortable with using search indexes to find users and events that match certain keywords.
 I also learned how to use sessions for the first time which is crucial for handling updates to multiple documents in the database who must remain consistent with each other.

 This was also the first time I worked with websockets.
 In this project, I used the Pusher API to handle the websocket connections for handling the instant messaging system in events.
 This will certainly be useful in the future since sending data in real-time is common across sites and apps (messaging, notifications, posts, etc...).

 I also had to learn how to manage multiple services and APIs.
 In this case, I was juggling several Google mapping services, the OpenLayers map interface, and a MapBox vector style.
 This required me to become familiar with the usage of each service by reading documentation and experimenting.

 Another skill I developed was designing a visually appealing UI.
 I believe there are still some areas to improve on the site, but for the most part I believe I did well (especially on the map).
 I learned how to best manipulate elements via CSS and tried implementing animations throughout the site to give it a more legitimate feel.
 I also created nearly every element from scratch.
 Although I could have relied on existing libraries, I wanted to make all the elements myself so I could hone my skills and have complete customization ability.

 Overall, this project is the product of failure after failure.
 There were so many instances where I was at a total loss of what to do or how to overcome a certain issue, but I managed to figure each one out and kept pushing forward.